-Every candidate for the degree of Master of Antarctic Studies, before enrolling for the degree, shall have:
+Every candidate for the degree of Master of Antarctic Studies, before enrolling for the degree, shall have: (a) either

-- (a) either - i. qualified for the Postgraduate Diploma in Antarctic Studies, or an equivalent postgraduate qualification, normally with a B average; or - ii. qualified for a degree in a New Zealand university which is of relevance to Antarctic Studies and the proposed course of study; and - iii. presented evidence of ability for advanced level academic study; or - iv. been admitted ad eundem statum to enrol for the Master of Antarctic Studies. - (b) Every candidate for the degree shall have been approved as a candidate by the Dean of Science.
+- i. qualified for the Postgraduate Certificate in Antarctic Studies; or - ii. qualified for the Postgraduate Diploma in Antarctic Studies. - (b) or been admitted ad eundem statum to enrol for the Master of Antarctic Studies: and - (c) presented evidence of ability for advanced level academic study by normally having achieved a B average in 300-level courses and above. - (d) Every candidate for the degree shall have been approved as a candidate by the Dean of Science.

-2. Award of the Degree With or Without an Endorsed Option; Award of the Degree with Honours of Honours: First Class Honours and Second Class Honours.
+2. Award of the Degree with Honours or with Merit or Distinction

+The degree of Master of Antarctic Studies maybe awarded with Honours where the candidate has offered both Parts I and II.
+There shall be two classes of Honours: First Class Honours and Second Class Honours.
 Second Class Honours shall be awarded in two divisions: Division I and Division II.